 This statement is compiled in accordance with IFRS and reports the net cost for the year of the services provided by the Council.
-It brings together expenditure and income relating to all of the local authority's operations and City of Bradford Metropolitan District Council 147 demonstrates how the net cost has been financed from general government grants and income from local taxpayers.
+It brings together expenditure and income relating to all of the local authority's operations and demonstrates how the net cost has been financed from general government grants and income from local taxpayers.